 These are the other popular career opportunities after MS in Ireland listed on Payscale.com

-“I pursued my Masters in Mechanical Engineering from NUI, Galway.
+“I pursued my MS in Mechanical Engineering from the University of Galway.
 The course exceeded expectations by furthering my subject matter expertise and improving my problem-solving skills.
 For Indian students, a master’s In Ireland makes a big difference in their learning styles.
 Personally, I was pushed to a place where I can learn only through assignments.
-As time went I was much interested in doing assignments and reading.
+As time went I was much more interested in doing assignments and reading.

 I pursued my Masters in Digital Marketing at Dublin Business School.
 Although not a fancy college, which is easily evident from the reviews on the internet, the course did embed in me the good research skills and interdisciplinary thinking necessary to be a good marketing professional.
 Currently, working as a content writer for a marketing agency in Dublin, the course offered me the necessary marketing mindset to lead the content strategy, inform content-related decisions etc.